-9.1 As part of the audit planning process the Head of Internal Audit will review the resources available to internal audit, to ensure that they are sufficient to meet the requirements to provide an opinion on the Council's control environment.
-Where resources are judged to be insufficient, recommendations to address the shortfall will be made to the Finance Manager and to Overview and Scrutiny Committee.
+9.1 As part of the audit planning process the Head of Internal Audit will review the resources available to internal audit, to ensure that they are appropriate and sufficient to meet the requirements to provide an opinion on the Council's control environment.
+Where resources are judged to be inadequate or insufficient, recommendations to address the shortfall will be made to the Resources and Enabling Services Lead and to Overview and Scrutiny Committee.